-Since skillful decadal climate forecasts could bring benefits to climate change adaptation planning, there has been significant development of such predictions in recent years, using global climate models (GCMs) initialized with atmospheric and oceanic observations [e.g., Smith et al., 2013].
-Such decadal predictions are subject to uncertainties from different sources, such as the uncertainty in the initial state, the imperfect representation of the climate system by GCMs and future changes in radiative forcing agents.
-Ensemble prediction systems have been developed to quantify some of these uncertainties by, for example, perturbing the initial conditions or model parameters of a single GCM [e.g., Smith et al., 2010], or by combining different GCMs [e.g., van Oldenborgh et al., 2012].
+in radiative forcing agents.
+Ensemble prediction systems have been developed to quantify some of these uncertainties by, for example, perturbing the initial conditions or model parameters of a single GCM [e.g., Smith et al., 2010] or by combining different GCMs [e.g., van Oldenborgh et al., 2012].
 This raises the question of whether such systems can produce reliable probabilistic decadal climate predictions.

-Previous assessments of the quality of forecasts from ensemble decadal prediction systems have almost always focused on the accuracy of ensemble mean forecasts [e.g., van Oldenborgh et al., 2012; Ho et al., 2013].
+[3] Previous assessments of the quality of forecasts from ensemble decadal prediction systems have almost always focused on the accuracy of ensemble mean forecasts [e.g., van Oldenborgh et al., 2012; Ho et al., 2013].
 However, a useful ensemble prediction system should also give reliable forecasts which means that the forecast probabilities match the observed relative frequencies.
 Evaluating the reliability of ensemble decadal predictions could aid forecast system development, for example, improving or informing ensemble generation.
-On seasonal timescales, several ensemble prediction systems tend to produce overconfident forecasts, and this has led to discussions about appropriate methods to increase the ensemble spread by sampling model uncertainty, initial condition uncertainty and using stochastic physics [e.g., Weisheimer et al., 2011; Batté and Déqué, 2012].
+On seasonal timescales, several ensemble prediction systems tend to produce overconfident forecasts, and this has led to discussions about appropriate methods to increase the ensemble spread by sampling model uncertainty, initial condition uncertainty, and using stochastic physics [e.g., Weisheimer et al., 2011; Batté and Déqué, 2012].
 However, it is not yet clear whether similar conclusions will hold on decadal timescales.
-Corti et al. [2012] considered the reliability of ensemble decadal forecasts of multi-year land surface and sea surface temperatures (SSTs) on continental and ocean basin scales from an ECMWF 54-member ensemble.
-Using reliability diagrams, they found that the ensemble was reliable overall, but that this reliability was much reduced when the forced trends were removed.
+Corti et al. [2012] considered the reliability of ensemble decadal forecasts of multiyear land surface and sea surface temperatures (SSTs) on continental and ocean basin scales from a European Centre for Medium-Range Weather Forecasts (ECMWF) 54-member ensemble.
+Using reliability diagrams, they found that the ensemble was reliable overall, but that reliability was much reduced when the forced trends were removed.